 With the 5th November just around the corner, most of us begin to think about blazing bonfires and breathtaking fireworks displays.
 Anyone in a health & safety role knows to focus on health & safety, especially after recent reminders of the 4 November 2015 incident.
 Recently a charity has been fined for when a member of the public was struck by a lorry during the setup for the Bonfire Night 2015 Event on Midsummer Common.

-If events feature in your marketing plan - any event - not just Bonfire Night, make sure you comply with the law and manage your events safety.
-It’s important to know your duties as an events organiser.
+If events feature in your marketing plan – any event – not just Bonfire Night, make sure you comply with the law and manage your events safety.
+It’s important to know your duties as an events organizer.